Skip to main content

 • “I bought it because of the noir and pixel graphics.”

-• “On top of all of this is the horrible coating of generic indie-dev laziness known as 'retro graphics.'”
+• “Onto all of this is the horrible coating of generic indie-dev laziness known as 'retro graphics'.”

-The game's atmosphere is enhanced by enjoyable music and diverse 2D locations, each contributing to a unique ambiance.
-While the music may become repetitive, the overall atmosphere, particularly its film noir flavor, is praised and adds to the enjoyment of the gameplay experience.
+The game's atmosphere is praised for its enjoyable music and diverse 2D locations, each contributing to a unique ambiance.
+However, some players find the music repetitive over time.
+Overall, the game successfully captures a compelling film noir vibe that enhances the gameplay experience.

-• “But the atmosphere and the gameplay are just nice, and I thoroughly enjoyed the few hours I spent playing this game.”
+• “But the atmosphere and the gameplay is just nice, and I thoroughly enjoyed the few hours I spent playing this game.”

 • “There are a number of locations to visit in the city, each with a different 2D atmosphere of its own.”